Azure-Samples/iot-edge-proficy-historian/README.md

 This folder contains the C# Proficy Historian module source file (GatewayModule.cs).

 # Building the Module
+To build the module, you need to get the Proficy.Historian.ClientAccess.API.dll from your Proficy Historian server and place it in the src/deps folder.

-Open the solution in Visual Studio and run the build command
+Then, open up the solution in Visual Studio and run the build command.

 # Configuring the Module
 Proficy Historian tags whose values should be published to Azure IoT Hub can be configured in the module JSON configuration.
 A sample template configuration file can be found in ```samples/gateway_config.json```.
 The configuration consists of a OPC-UA Application Configuration and Subscriptions section.